adarsh206/Job-Portal/README.md

 6. In one page you can see only 6 jobs for other jobs you have to go the next page by clicking on the next button.
 7. And for going back you can click on the previous button.
 8. I have done pagination so only 6 jobs will be there in one page only so it looks good.
-9. In the right side connection section is there where you can connect to admin of the site and also subscribe for faster response.
+9. In the right side connection section is there where you can connect to admin of the site by uploading your resume and also subscribe for faster response.
 10. You can also search your job based on job title along with location.
 11. Firebase is used for authentication.
 12. You can login and signup with your google account.